Netcracker/KubeMarine/documentation/Installation.md

 By default Kubemarine sets `bind-address` parameter of `kube-apiserver` to `node.internal_address` via patches at every control-plane node.

+**Note**: These parameters can be reconfigured after installation using [Reconfigure Procedure](Maintenance.md#reconfigure-procedure).

-**Note**: If a parameter of control-plane pods is defined in `kubeadm.<service>.extraArgs` or is set by default by kubeadm and then redefined in `kubeadm.paches`, the pod manifest file will contain the same flag twice and the running pod will take into account the last mentioned value (taken from `kubeadm.patches`).
+**Note**: If a parameter of control-plane pods is defined in `kubeadm.<service>.extraArgs` or is set by default by kubeadm and then redefined in `services.kubeadm_patches`, the pod manifest file will contain the same flag twice and the running pod will take into account the last mentioned value (taken from `services.kubeadm_patches`).
 This behaviour persists at the moment: https://github.com/kubernetes/kubeadm/issues/1601.

 #### kernel_security